backups-obsidian/backup-obsidian-2/100 study-notes/108 Python/Python - Using name equals to main.md

 ---
 ## Why use `__name__ == '__main__'`
 > [!caution]- When you import a package in python it runs all the code in that file.

+- Using `__name__ == '__main__'` is used to distinguish between when the file is loaded as a module and when it is run as a standalone script.
+	- Modules are often designed with the capability to run as a standalone script for purposes of testing the functionality that is contained within the module.

 ### Example 1
 - Example for the above statement.
 In this example `main.py` and `some_package.py` are in the same folder.